Ashton-Sidhu/aethos/docs/index.rst

 Welcome to aethos's documentation!
 ====================================
 Aethos is a library/platform that automates your data science and analytical tasks at any stage in the pipeline.
-Aethos is, at its core, a wrapper that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, gensim, etc. and tries to the bridge the gap
+Aethos is, at its core, a uniform API that helps automate analytical techniques from various libaries such as pandas, sci-kit learn, gensim, etc.

+Aethos provides:

+  - Automated data science cleaning, preprocessing, feature engineering and modelling techniques through one line of code
+  - Automated reporting - as you perform your analysis, a report is created along side with it
+  - Automated visualizations through one line of code
+  - Reusable code - no more copying code from notebook to notebook
+  - Automated dependency and corpus management
+  - Datascience project templates
+  - Integrated 3rd party jupyter plugins to make analyzing data more friendly
+  - Model analysis use cases - Confusion Matrix, ROC Curve, all metrics, decision tree plots, etc.
+  - Model interpretability - Local through SHAP and LIME, global through Morris Sensitivity
+  - Interactive checklists and tips to either remind or help you through your analysis.
+  - Comparing train and test data distribution
+  - Exporting trained models as a service (Generates the necessary code, files and folder structure)

+Plus more coming soon such as:

+  - Testing for model drift
+  - Recommendation models
+  - Statistical tests - Anova, T-test, etc.
+  - Pre-trained models - BERT, GPT2, etc.
+  - Parralelization through Dask and/or Spark
+  - Uniform API for deep learning models and automated code and file generation jupyter notebook development, python file of your data    pipeline.

 Aethos makes it easy to PoC, experiment and compare different techniques and models from various libraries.
-From cleaning your data, visualizing it and even applying feature engineering techniques from your favourite libraries - all done with a single, human readable, line of code!
+From imputations, visualizations, scaling, dimensionality reduction, feature engineering to modelling, model results and model deployment - all done with a single, human readable, line of code!

+Aethos utilizes other open source libraries to help enhance your analysis from enhanced stastical information, interactive visual plots or statistical tests and models - all your tools in one place, all accessible with one line of code.

 For more info such as features, development plan, status and vision checkout the `Aethos github page <https://github.com/Ashton-Sidhu/aethos/>`_.

-For full api documentation you can view it `here <https://aethos.readthedocs.io/en/latest/source/aethos.html#/>`_.

 .. toctree::
    :maxdepth: 2